-The University leases classroom and clinical space under non-cancelable operating leases with monthly payments ranging from \$8,679 to \$44,837 expiring July 31, 2017.
+The University leases classroom and clinical space under non-cancelable operating leases with monthly payments ranging from \$3,315 to \$44,837 expiring July 31, 2017.
 One lease provides the University with an option to extend the lease for five years.

-The University entered into a facilities use agreement with the San Mateo Community College District on January 1, 2013.
+The University entered into an academic and facility agreement with Foothill-De Anza Community College on August 1, 2015.
 The agreement grants the University a non-exclusive permit for the use and occupancy of certain classroom space and administrative offices.
-Monthly payments over the lease term, which ends June 30, 2016, range from \$3,315 to \$3,539.
-The University began use of the classroom space pursuant to the agreement, on September 23, 2013.
+Monthly payments over the lease term, which ends July 31, 2018, range from \$13,141 to \$13,942.